CFokstuen/HyperskillPythonProjects/README.md

 "Personal finances are an important part of life.
 Sometimes you need some extra money and decide to take a loan, or you want to buy a house using a mortgage.
 To make an informed decision, you need to be able to calculate different financial parameters.
 Let’s make a program that can help us with that!"

 Loan Calculator applies mathematics, and explores the use of third-party libraries and modules with simulated financial instruments.
 Additionally, parse arguements, and command-line interface is applied.

+### Simple Tic-Tac-Toe
+"Everybody remembers this paper-and-pencil game from childhood: Tic-Tac-Toe, also known as Noughts and crosses or Xs and Os.
+A single mistake usually costs you the game, but thankfully it is simple enough that most players discover the best strategy quickly.
+Let’s program Tic-Tac-Toe and get playing!"

+The Simple Tic-Tac-Toe project introduced and built on planning and developing a complex program from scratch, using functions, nested lists, list comprehension, handling errors, and processing user input.